 - Supplying false information, such as name, age, etc., to University officials who are acting in the performance of their duties is a violation of the Code of Conduct.

-Violation of the above policies will result in a referral to Residence Life, the Office of Student Conduct, and University Police.
+Violation of the above policies will result in a referral to Residence Life, the Office of Student Accountability and Conflict Response, and University Police.

 Pennsylvania's Medical Amnesty Law